redhat-cop/gitops-catalog/README.md

 ## Usage

 Each catalog item has (or will have) its own README in its directory root with instructions.
-Generally speaking, you can usually just apply a "base" or "overlay" directly in your cluster by cloning this repostitory and using the `-k` flag (for Kustomize) built into `oc` and `kubectl`:
+Generally speaking, you can usually just apply a "base" or "overlay" directly in your cluster by cloning this repository and using the `-k` flag (for Kustomize) built into `oc` and `kubectl`:

 ```
 git clone https://github.com/redhat-cop/gitops-catalog